Expression

 Operators

 Arithmetic, logical, and bitwise operators are used to perform operations on values.
-The result of an operation is a value, so operators are also expressions.
+Since these operations produce values, they are considered expressions.

 let sum = 1 + 2; // 1 + 2 is an expression